fabianlee/ga4-py3-page-growth-trend/README.md

 This can help you fine-tune your content creation, and invest in content that is showing the largest potential.

-If you would rather use pandas DataFrame to analyze this data instead of raw Python dictionaries, then see my other github project [ga4-pandas-py3-page-growth-trend](https://github.com/fabianlee/ga4-pandas-py3-page-growth-trend) which uses gapandas4 to load, filter, analyze using [Pandas DataFrame](https://www.geeksforgeeks.org/python-pandas-dataframe/)
+If you would rather use [Pandas DataFrame](https://www.geeksforgeeks.org/python-pandas-dataframe/) to analyze this data instead of raw Python dictionaries, then see my other github project [ga4-pandas-py3-page-growth-trend](https://github.com/fabianlee/ga4-pandas-py3-page-growth-trend) which uses gapandas4 to load, filter, analyze using DataFrame.

 # Google Analytics GA4 is future model (UA deprecated)